julzaza/wildwitchherbs/_posts/2025-07-07-herbs-never-burn.md

 ---
 layout: single
-title: "Herbs You Should Never Burn in Ritual, What to Use Instead"
+title: "7 Herbs You Should Never Burn in Ritual, What to Use Instead"
 excerpt: "A global guide to herbs you should never burn in ritual — whether toxic, sacred, or spiritually volatile — and powerful alternatives rooted in traditional witchcraft and folklore."
 description: "A folklore-based guide to herbs that should never be burned due to toxicity, cultural boundaries, or ritual danger — with safer traditional alternatives."
-meta_description: "Some herbs were never meant for fire.
-Learn which plants should never be burned in ritual, why they’re dangerous, and what to use instead."
+meta_description: "Discover 7 toxic herbs you should never burn in ritual, from henbane to belladonna, and learn safe alternatives like mugwort and juniper for smoke cleansing."
 featured: true
 author: "Wild Witch Herbs"